tdpetrou/Advent-of-Code-Pandas/README.md

 * Every person's data is different
 * Your answer will be different than mine
 * Two parts to each problem

-## Current year

-Add the four digit year to the URL to access a specific year - https://adventofcode.com/2021

 ## Using Pandas